 They have limited autonomy

 Assistants operate within clearly defined rules.
 They don’t take action unless explicitly told to.
-So if your workflow changes midstream or new variables come into play, an assistant won’t adapt on its own.
+When complex workflows shift or new variables arise, they cannot adapt.

 That makes them a poor fit for scenarios that require real-time decision-making or independent thinking.